 At the First Council of Baltimore in 1846 the Catholic bishops of the United States of America chose Mary under the title of her Immaculate Conception as the patron saint of the nation.
 This deepened interest in the vast new country.

 The apparition of Mary Immaculate to St. Catherine Laboure in 1830 at Paris had also advanced this devotion.
 At that time Mary asked the young nun to produce the Miraculous Medal, which honored the Immaculate Conception.
 And the solemn definition in 1854 was the culmination of this development.
 Like an additional seal of approval on the definition four years later Mary appeared to the uneducated and sickly youngster, St. Bernadette Soubirous, at Lourdes.
 When Bernadette asked the Virgin Mary on March 25, 1858, to identify herself, Mary replied, “I am the Immaculate Conception.”

 In 1863 a new Mass and Office were composed for the feast of the Immaculate Conception of Mary.
 This feast is also celebrated as the Conception of Mary by the Church of England.
 Among the Eastern Christian Churches the feast of the Conception by St. Anne of the Most Holy Theotokos continues to be observed on December 9.
 The date set for this feast is nine months before the Birth of Mary on September 8.

 To celebrate the centenary of the definition of Mary’s Immaculate Conception, Pope Pius XII, a devout apostle of Mary, declared 1954 a Marian Year -- the first.

-Now, more than150 years later, we were privileged to mark the sesquicentennial of that solemn definition and its recognition by Mary Immaculate at Lourdes.
+Now, more than 150 years later, we are privileged to continue to honor that solemn definition and its recognition by Mary Immaculate at Lourdes.

 “O Mary conceived without sin, pray for us who have recourse to you.”